-- Keep to the right on sidewalks; travel at the same speed as pedestrians.
-In passing others, avoid using your horn - just ask them to let you pass - Avoid travelling too closely behind other pedestrians.
-If you meet a friend, pull to the side to let others pass. - Use caution when passing store fronts.
+- Keep to the right on sidewalks and avoid following too closely.
+Travel at the same speed as pedestrians.
+To pass others, tap your horn and ask them to let you pass. - If you meet a friend, move to the side to let others pass. - Use caution when passing store fronts.
 Be aware of pedestrians who could walk into you as they leave the building.

-Safe manoeuvering of curb cuts
+Safe maneuvering over curb cuts

+Driving sideways on a curb cut puts you at risk of tipping.
 Take curb cuts, driveways and ramps "head on" and always drive on the most level area of the curb cut, even if it means moving outside of the crosswalk lines.
-Driving sideways on a curb cut puts you at risk of tipping.
-Avoid broken or slanted pavement.